lee2sman/nosebook/_posts/2021-08-23-temporary-services.md

 ---
 layout: post
-title:  "We Strive to build an art practice that..."
+title:  "We Strive to build an art practice that... 📝🎨"
 categories: art, making, social practice, collaboration
 ---